 The Succulent Dish - Let’s dish the dirt on succulents and wall hanging planters

-Looking for some plant wall pizzazz?
-Then it's time to plant a succulent in a hanging planter!
-Here I will walk you through the step by step process on how I plant succulents in our handmade wood planters.
+It's time to plant a succulent in a wooden hanging planter to create some plant pizzazz!
+Step by step process on how I plant succulents in our handmade planters.

 So, I bet you have a wall or a fence that needs some plant pizzazz?